acpcarvalhoh/foodexplorer/README.md

 ## Licença

-- Licença: O RocketMovies é distribuído sob a [licença MIT](./LICENSE).
-Leia o arquivo [LICENSE] para obter mais informações.
+- Licença: O RocketMovies é distribuído sob a MIT.
+Leia o arquivo [licença MIT](./LICENSE) para obter mais informações.

 ## Autor